 What is it about screens.
-My Ex's parents always had the huge T.V on in the front room, so conversation was always reduced to: so . . . gosh Bruce Forsyth is looking so old these days.
+My ex's parents always had their huge T.V on in the front room, so conversation was always reduced to: so . . . gosh Bruce Forsyth is looking so old these days.
 It's impossible not to look, to follow whatever garbage is being broadcast.

 Remember this guy? from the good ol' 80s.
 I once went to the most stupid restaurant ever: the video café in central London and that's where I first saw him.
 There were screens everywhere, his face staring at you while you tried to remember how to read so you could order something to eat.
 I can't recall what I ate or who I was with, just Max Headroom.
 He was addictive in a slightly sinister way; I think I must have watched all the shows.

 I like this comment from Mr Baggins on youtube.

 Max Headroom is deeply disturbing.
 I always felt like he's a terrifying vision of what people thought the future would be like - totally synthetic and devoid of emotion.
 And there was always something about his character - there's a hint of insanity just below the surface of an otherwise shallow person.
 Can't tell if he was supposed to be a lovable eccentric and they just really missed the mark or if it was intentional, but either way it freaks me out.